-To maintain best practices while working with Salesforce products, make sure you plan your communication, change management strategy, support plan, test plan, and more before rolling out these changes to Production.
+Before we go any further, remember, to maintain best practices while working with Salesforce products.
+That means, plan your communication, change management strategy, support plan, test plan, and more before rolling out these changes to Production.
 You can use the Multi-factor Authentication Assistant in Setup for more information and helpful resources, or check out the Multi-Factor Authentication Quick Guide for Admins.

 Let’s dive in…

 The following permissions are available for Profile and Permission Sets for MFA enablement.